 DIRECTOR OF YOUTH PROTECTION (DYP)

 To make a report, call 1-800-361-8665 (for children in the Laurentians), or visit www.quebec.ca for contact information for DYP in other regions.
-If you need help regarding personal or family problems, call 811.

 The specific mission of the Director of Youth Protection (DYP) is to protect children living in the Laurentian region.
 It promotes this exceptional law empowering partners and the community to ensure the safety and development of children.
 The DYP also ensures the rehabilitation and empowerment of young offenders in order to protect society.